 GLS-Italian Studies Majors

-so, students will need to meet all necessary requirements for entry to the honors track.
+Students will need to meet all necessary requirements for entry to the honors track.
 GLS students should coordinate with the Director of Undergraduate Studies during their junior year abroad in order to identify their research question and their mentor in the department.
 If they qualify, students will have the option to complete their thesis either in Italian or in GLS (taking the thesis-related courses within either department).
 Students who complete their thesis through the yearlong Senior Colloquium and Senior Thesis in GLS should have a second reader designated from Italian, with similar arrangements for a second reader from GLS if the thesis project is registered through Italian.

 Students may choose to pursue an honors track, following the guidelines provided by the DUS.
 Students must get approval from both GLS and the Department of Italian in order to follow this (double) honors option.
 The GLS seminars will count toward fulfilling the credits of the honor requirements, but will not count as one of the required courses for the major.